Airport 1975: Home media

+MCA Home Video released Airport 1975 on VHS and Beta in 1986.
+In 1987, MCA licensed the title to Goodtimes Home Video, who reissued the film on VHS.
+In January, 1995, MCA Universal Home Video released the film on LaserDisc.
+It was first released on DVD in April, 1998 by Goodtimes, and Universal later included the title in a “Terminal Pack” collection containing all four Airport films in February, 2004.
+It was released on Blu-ray by Universal in June, 2016 as part of “The Complete Collection” of Airport films.
+Kino Lorber released both a 4K UHD/Blu-ray 2-disc set as well as a single Blu-ray disc edition on September 30, 2025.
+This was followed by their release of "Airport: The Complete 4-Film Collection" in separate 4K UHD and Blu-ray 4-disc editions on November 18, 2025.

 Reception

 Box office

 Airport 1975 was a massive commercial success.
 In its first week of release from 144 theatres, it grossed $2,737,995.
 With a budget of $3 million, the film grossed $47.3 million in the United States and Canada at the box office, making it the seventh highest-grossing film of 1974 and the year's third highest-grossing disaster film, behind The Towering Inferno and Earthquake.
 The film grossed $55.7 million internationally for a worldwide total of $103 million.